squaredev-io/squaredev/README.md

 Full details on how to contribute will be available soon.
 For now please leave a ⭐️ and watch the repo.

+## Community & Support

+- [GitHub Discussions](https://github.com/squaredev-io/squaredev/discussions).
+Best for: help with building, discussion about best practices.
+- [GitHub Issues](https://github.com/squaredev-io/squaredev/issues).
+Best for: bugs and errors you encounter using SquareDev.

 ## Status

-- [x] Alpha: We are testing Squaredev with a closed set of customers
+- [x] Alpha: We are testing SquareDev with a closed set of customers
-- [ ] Public Alpha: Anyone can sign up over at Squaredev.io.
+- [ ] Public Alpha: Anyone can sign up over at SquareDev.io.
 But go easy on us, there are a few kinks
 - [ ] Public Beta: Stable enough for most use-cases
 - [ ] Public: General Availability